safbc/Ethereum/README.md

 ### Installing Solidity on Ubuntu###

 [Installing Solidity on Ubuntu 14.04](http://solidity.readthedocs.io/en/latest/installing-solidity.html):
+* references to the webthree-umbrella are out of date.
+This repo has been deprecated *
 ```
 sudo apt-get -y install build-essential git cmake libgmp-dev libboost-all-dev \
     libjsoncpp-dev libleveldb-dev libcurl4-openssl-dev libminiupnpc-dev \